superwofy/CICPortal/README.md

 ## Security

 Some provisions were made to allow multiple cars to use a single server.
 However, access control and strict VIN validation are required for a 'production' solution.
-Directory traversal is now accounted for.
+If you're going to deploy, additional checks need to be added.

 ## Notes/gotchas

 * Set Date/Time before provisioning.
-* If provisioning works successfully via tethering but BMW Online/Live does not (gets stuck on 'Starting'), run Tool32 job STEUERN_RESET_TO_BASIC_STATE with argument 0x00000000, STEUERGERAETE_RESET, and re-pair the phone.
+* If provisioning works successfully via tethering but BMW Online/Live does not (gets stuck on 'Starting'):
+  **Try disabling Audio first**.
+I find on most devices having both 'Audio' and 'Data Transfer' enabled tends to create loops.
+  Reset everything.
+Run Tool32 job STEUERN_RESET_TO_BASIC_STATE with argument 0x00000000, STEUERGERAETE_RESET on CMEDIAR.
+Then STEUERGERAETE_RESET the CICR and re-pair the phone.
+Might take a couple of tries.
 * The proxy defined in the provisioning XML must be an IPv4 instead of a domain name.
 Domain names cannot be resolved at this stage.
 * The server address can be defined as both a domain name or IPv4.
 Setting to an IP should save on a DNS query.
 * Setting addresses such as BON and provisioning to 127.0.0.1 speeds up access since Squid won't have to make a DNS query.